fbpx

 Insurance

-Your lender is going to require you have insurance on your home before they lend you the money.
-In your lenders, eyes, worse than you not paying your mortgage, is the house being destroyed by a fire or other catastrophic event with no insurance coverage.
+Your lender is going to require you to have insurance on your home before they lend you the money.
+In your lender’s eyes, worse than you not paying your mortgage, is the house being destroyed by a fire or other catastrophic event with no insurance coverage.

-Don’t wait to the last minute to get insurance coverage.
+Don’t wait until the last minute to get insurance coverage.
 Get several quotes and compare prices and policies to get the best deal you can.

 Title Search

-A title search will be performed by the closing attorney to make sure the seller can deliver a clean title.
+The closing attorney will perform a title search to make sure the seller can deliver a clean title.
 But it should be done early in the process to discover any title issues, have them cleared up before closing.

 While this piece of a closing is done behind the scenes, you should stay on top of it to avoid any last minute issues.
 Most title issues are minor, but they do take time to fix.